| Metric | Current Period | Prior Year Period | YoY |

 |---|---|---|---|

 This report is an earnings analysis document automatically generated by AI analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the firm based on public financial statements.
-Investment decisions should be made at your own discretion; consult a professional advisor as needed.
+It does not constitute a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by our firm based on public financial statements.
+Investment decisions should be made at your own responsibility, and consult a professional when necessary.